-BACKGROUND ON THE 2 LYTTELTON SCHOOLS SPEED ZONE
+BACKGROUND ON THE TWO LYTTELTON SCHOOLS SPEED ZONE

-14. (a) Brief History:
+14. Brief History:

-Banks Peninsula District Council initiated a budget for safety works at the Lyttelton Main school on Oxford Street and St Josephs school on Winchester St. A report was submitted to the Lyttelton /Mt Herbert Community Board in December 2006 and there is a high expectation that remedial work will commence shortly.
+The Banks Peninsula District Council initiated a budget for safety works at the Lyttelton Main school on Oxford Street and St Josephs school on Winchester St. A report was submitted to the Lyttelton /Mt Herbert Community Board in December 2006 and there is a high expectation that remedial work will commence shortly.
 The Oxford Street project at Lyttelton Main school is underway.

-(b) Winchester Street Issue:
+Winchester Street Issue:

 Following a number of discussions with the St Josephs school Board of Trustees chairperson, it is agreed that the problem is that vehicles on Winchester street, travelling eastwards from the Canterbury Street intersection are travelling too fast for the conditions.
-This combined with the total lack of approach visibility of the school gate /crossing point ,creates an unsafe situation for children needing to cross Winchester Street.
-If a school zone is installed now instead of , say 3 or 4 years time- as per its relative priority (8th equal) on our list for 165 schools, would this undermine the priority process developed to install the many zone requests received?
-In my opinion, the answer is no. Reasons:
+This combined with the total lack of approach visibility of the school gate/crossing-point, creates an unsafe situation for children needing to cross Winchester Street.
+If a school zone is installed now instead of, say three or four years time, as per its relative priority (8th equal) on our list for 165 schools, would this undermine the priority process developed to install the many zone requests received?
+In the opinion of staff, the answer is no., for the following reasons:

-- (i) There is no practical civil engineering solution for this issue. - (ii) Banks Peninsula District Council specifically set aside money to resolve the issue at Winchester street and there is a high expectation that a solution will be implemented. - (iii) The school zone priority process was developed prior to the merger with BPDC and was developed specifically for schools in the former CCC area. - (iv) The available funds are outside the available funding specifically set aside for school zones and the implementation of a zone in Lyttelton will not affect the relative priority of any other schools in the CCC area.
+- (i) There is no practical civil engineering solution for this issue. - (ii) The Banks Peninsula District Council specifically set aside money to resolve the issue at Winchester street and there is a high expectation that a solution will be implemented. - (iii) The school zone priority process was developed prior to the merger with BPDC and was developed specifically for schools in the former Christchurch City Council area. - (iv) The available funds are outside the available funding specifically set aside for school zones and the implementation of a zone in Lyttelton will not affect the relative priority of any other schools in the Christchurch City Council area.

-(c) Oxford Street Issue:
+Oxford Street Issue:

-While the project is underway to relocate the zebra pedestrian crossing, to better align with the school's and the wider community's needs, the Lyttelton Main school Board of Trustees has requested a 40 km /hr zone.
+While the project is underway to relocate the zebra pedestrian crossing to better align with the school's and the wider community's needs, the Lyttelton Main school Board of Trustees has requested a 40 km /hr zone.